src-d/blog/content/post/review-programs-with-graphs.md

 source: poster of the paper at ICLR 2018
 {{% /caption %}}

-*VarMisuse* is “fill-in box” for variable name: predict if one of the existing variables can be used in a given slot.
+*VarMisuse* is “fill-in box” for variable name: predict which one of the existing variables can be used in a given slot.

 A single variable is “blanked out” from the graph by adding a *synthetic node.* The model is asked to predict the